 When you are out and about, select a few small but thoughtful gifts for those you love to show you are thinking about them.

 16. Write handwritten notes of thanks

-When you receive a gift, handwrite a thank you note that mentions the gift you received and your appreciation.
+When you receive a gift, handwrite a thank you note mentioning your gift and your appreciation.

 17. Handwrite ‘thinking of you letters’

-Forget emails when sending personal sentiments that lets loved ones know you are thinking of them.
+Forget emails when sending personal sentiments that let loved ones know you are thinking of them.

 18. Handwrite letters of encouragement

 Skip the texts.
 When family and friends are having a rough time, handwrite letters of encouragement and inspiration or give them a call and let them get it all out.